 - Versatile.
 A digital newsletter is only limited by your imagination.
-They can feature photos, videos, interactive content, links, quizzes, etc.
+For instance, they can take the form of a monthly newsletter that features photos, videos, interactive content, links, quizzes, etc.

 - Easy to Use/Automate.
-Use a CRM to automatically send out a monthly or weekly newsletter that’s personalized with the recipient’s name.
+Use a CRM to automatically send out a monthly or weekly newsletter that's personalized with the potential lead's name.
 Use templates for easy, fast creation that matches your brand.

 - Trackable.
 You can measure performance metrics such as open rates, engagement, and links clicked to monitor their ROI.

 - Customizable.
 Serve different areas or demographics of your market with their own unique content.
-Send different newsletters that feature information that is relevant to a specific location.
+Send different newsletters that feature information that is relevant to potential customers in a specific location.

 - Storable/reusable.
-Create an archive on your website of past newsletters that contain volumes of valuable information.
+Create an archive on your website of past newsletters that contain volumes of valuable information including long-form content.
 Doing so also increases your authority as a long-standing expert for your area.

-Reusing some of your most powerful newsletters with new leads can also let you recycle valuable content that’s proven to work.
+Reusing some of your most powerful newsletters with new leads can also let you make the most of this marketing tool and recycle valuable real estate newsletter content that's proven to work.

 - Inexpensive.
 In comparison with the cost of postage, digital newsletters are extremely affordable.
 Aside from the cost of software or other content creation costs, they are free to distribute.